NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 field measured canopy height data?
 Let's find out.

-For this activity, we have two csv (comma separate value) files located in the `InSitu` folder.
+For this activity, we have two csv (comma separate value) files located in the `InSitu_Data` folder.
 The first file contains plot centroid location information (X,Y) where we measured trees.
 The second file contains our vegetation structure data for each plot.
 Let's start by plotting the plot locations where we measured trees (in red) on a map.